Pharenda: Demographics

 Anandnagar is a Nagar Panchayat city in district of Maharajganj, Uttar Pradesh.
 The Anandnagar city is divided into 11 wards for which elections are held every 5 years.
 The Anandnagar Nagar Panchayat has population of 10,113 of which 5,303 are males while 4,810 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 1194 which is 11.81% of total population of Anandnagar (NP).
-In Anandnagar Nagar Panchayat, Female Sex Ratio is of 907 against state average of 912.
-Moreover Child Sex Ratio in Anandnagar is around 892 compared to Uttar Pradesh state average of 902.
-Literacy rate of Anandnagar city is 88.41% higher than state average of 67.68%.
-In Anandnagar, Male literacy is around 92.96% while female literacy rate is 83.40%.
+The population of children aged 0-6 is 1194 which is 11.81% of total population of Anandnagar (NP).
+In Anandnagar Nagar Panchayat, the female sex ratio is 907 against state average of 912.
+Moreover, the child sex ratio in Anandnagar is around 892 compared to Uttar Pradesh state average of 902. literacy rate of Anandnagar city is 88.41% higher than the state average of 67.68%.
+In Anandnagar, male literacy is around 92.96% while the female literacy rate is 83.40%.

 Anandnagar Nagar Panchayat has total administration over 1,600 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.